LGBTQ rights in Turkey: Istanbul Pride

 In 2016, the pride march was banned by the local government "for the safety of our citizens, first and foremost the participants’, and for public order.".
 LGBTQ organizations have also not been allowed to make a press statement.
 The governorate of Istanbul once again claimed that a gathering of LGBTQ would not be allowed.
 "Within Law No: 5442, this request has not been approved due to the terror attacks that have taken place in our country and the area; because provocative acts and events may take place when the sensitivities that have emerged in society are taken into account; and because it may cause a disruption in public order and the people's- including the participants of the event- tranquility, security, and welfare."

 In 2017 the Istanbul Governor's Office yet again banned the LGBTQ Pride Parade, citing security concerns and public order.

 In 2018, for the fourth consecutive year the Istanbul Governor's Office yet again banned the LGBTQ Pride Parade, citing security concerns and public order, but around 1,000 people defied the ban, they were met with tear gas and rubber bullets.
 11 participants were arrested.

 In 2019, for the fifth consecutive year the Istanbul Governor's Office yet again banned the LGBTQ Pride Parade, citing security concerns and public order. subsequently, opposition Member of the Grand National Assembly Sezgin Tanrıkulu of the Republican People's Party (CHP) lodged a parliamentary question to the Vice President of Turkey Fuat Oktay asking why the deputy governor of Istanbul had banned Istanbul Pride.
 He also asked how many LGBTQ members had been killed in the last 17 years, the time the ruling party Justice and Development Party (AKP) ruled the city, due to provocative hate speech, and raised concerns over discrimination against the LGBTQ community.
 On 29 June, hundreds of people defied the ban, they were met with tear gas, shields, pepper gas and plastic bullets from the Police.

 In June 2022, a small pride march was organized in Istanbul despite the ban.
 More than 360 people were subsequently arrested, according to the event's organizers.

+University Organizations

+The Lesbian and Gay Inter-University Organization (Üniversitelerarası Lezbiyen ve Gey Topluluğu - LEGATO) was an LGBT organization in Turkey aimed at university students.
+The idea of bringing together homosexual university students began in 1996.
+By 2014 there were 5 groups: Bilgi Rainbow at Bilgi University, Bilkent Renkli Düşün at Bilkent University, Lion Queer at Galatasaray University, and the Queer Studies Society at Hacettepe University.